na-na-hi/renget/archive/tmd2character_sagira.md

 1. Red Gummi | Gives +10 IQ points to Fire-Types.
 Gives +5 to other types.
 This is spicy.
 Also liquid, contained in a cup.
 2. 1x Wooden Stick | Does 3 true damage to a target, is thrown directly.
 3. 3x Oran Leaf | Heals the user for 3HP.
 Can stack to 3.
-4. Fire-Type Gem | Holding this feels incredibly hot.
-Boosts a Fire-Type move's damage by 3.
-Changes Rotom form if consumed.
+4. Eᴍᴘᴛʏ | Vacant inventory slot.

 **STORAGE (2 slots)**
 !!! note Extra slots separate from your normal inventory.
     Items in here cannot be stolen or lost during an adventure.
 They are kept protected in the base.
 However, they cannot be drawn from as they are in storage.
 Inventory should be updated outside an active adventure.
 Item Name | Description
 ------ | :----:
-1. Eᴍᴘᴛʏ | Vacant inventory slot.
+1. Gold Gummi | Gives +10 IQ points to Psychic-Types.
+Gives +5 to other types.
+Tastes like steeped tea.
-2. Eᴍᴘᴛʏ | Vacant inventory slot.
+2. Fire-Type Gem | Holding this feels incredibly hot.
+Boosts a Fire-Type move's damage by 3.
+Changes Rotom form if consumed.

 **RP/QUEST STORAGE (∞ slots)**
 !!! note Inventory dedicated to extra stuff.